PIK-LPJmL/lpjmlkit/CONTRIBUTING.md

 possible to help others understand the context and purpose.
 3. **Fork the repository** if you haven't already and create a **new branch** for your contribution.
-4. Make your changes, following best practices and adhering to the **coding style** of the project.
+4. Make your changes in that new branch, following best practices and adhering to the **coding style** of the project.
 5. Write **unit tests** if applicable and ensure that all tests pass.
 6. Submit a **pull request (PR)** referencing the issue you created earlier.
 Describe your changes, and our team will review it as soon as possible.
+7. All discussion threads of the PR need to be resolved before the PR can be merged.

 Your contributions will be greatly appreciated and will help make *lpjmlkit* even better.